clarkj99/DrJohnsonReact/README.md

   };
 ```

-- I needed e.persist() so React wouldn't reuse the synthetic event.
+- Needed e.persist() so React wouldn't reuse the synthetic event.
-- I had to invoke the debounced function instead of returning it.
+- Invoke the debounced function instead of returning it.